 Most people know why a server room should be cold.
-Server room cooling is a never-ending battle.
+But, cooling server rooms is a never-ending battle.
 As technology continues to observe Moore's law, and both processing power and energy draw per square foot increase, it gets warmer and finds new ways to confound your server room's environmental systems.
-What are a server room's best practices?
+What are server rooms cooling solution best practices?

 However, you can't simply let your servers run at high temperatures for fear of damage.
-Nor can you let your server room suffer high or low humidity, which can short your equipment.
-While this sounds easy enough, as equipment pushes 750 watts per square foot, it isn't enough to simply crank up the air condition and expect your server room to stay cool.
+Nor can you let your server room or data center suffer high or low humidity, which can short circuit your equipment.
+While this sounds easy enough, as equipment pushes 750 watts per square foot, it isn't enough to simply crank up the air cooling unit and expect your server room to stay cool.

 You may know it's important to keep your server room and equipment cool, but you may not fully understand the reason why.
 Extreme heat and high humidity can cause major damage to your mission-critical gear.
 In the case of high-heat, many of the components in your equipment are only rated to operate within a specific temperature range.
 If your server room temperature exceeds that limit, pieces of your equipment can cease operation - or worse, fry completely, making them permanently damaged.

 Air conditioning systems in the server room are much cheaper, but simply won't do as good a job unless arranged in ways to maximize cooling potential.
-Air flow has to be controlled, and there has to be a way to ensure that the servers intake cold air, exhaust hot air, and that they don't exhaust their hot air into the intakes of other systems.
+Cool air flow has to be controlled, and there has to be a way to ensure that the servers intake cold air, exhaust hot air and that they don't exhaust their hot air into the intakes of other systems.